Bullet journaling fonts and artistic hand lettering to inspire you and bring your journal to life!

 If you never wrote in block letters at school, then you definitely did this one!
 Their defining features are chunky, rounded letters, which are squashed together.

-You can make the letters a little fancier if you wish, by adding the high-shine spots to your bubbles, as I’ve done above, and Pixie copied below:
+You can make the letters of this fun font a little fancier if you wish, by adding the high-shine spots to your bubbles, as I’ve done above, and Pixie copied below:

 Handwriting fonts are undeniably beautiful, but also a little more tricky to master.
 However, they’re still totally achievable.
 Don’t forget I’m new to all of these at the time of creating these images.